quickgrid/ai-resources/code-lab/blender/README.md

 ## Tips:

 - Use blender python code with modal to prevent UI from locking up when running code.
+- Enable `Python Tooltips` from `Preferences > Interface`.
+This will python code when hovered on an object control and others.

 ## Blender Depth Map and Object Segmentation Mask: